Netherlands internship visa requirement

 Working as a foreign intern

 Besides independence and professionalism, the Dutch regard punctuality as an important value.
 Make sure you are (mostly) on time!
-They are quite straight-forward people and expect the same from the colleagues; this also applies to criticism.
+They are quite straightforward people and expect the same from their colleagues; this also applies to criticism.
 Don’t be surprised if they give you their opinion as it is.
-They don’t mean any harm by it, it’s just the Dutch way of working and you’ll soon get used to it.
+They don’t mean any harm by it; it’s just the Dutch way of working, and you’ll soon get used to it.

 Insurance for foreign students